stavrakas13/MISA/README.md

 ---
 ## Report

-The report of research on MMLatch which is part of a team project, you can find it here (https://github.com/alexisfilippakopoulos/mmlatch).
+The report of research on MMLatch which is part of a team project with more info about the architecture, the result and other related research, you can find it here (https://github.com/alexisfilippakopoulos/mmlatch).
 My contribution is integrating MMlatch on MISA.

 ## Citation